Sines Portugal - how to get there by train or bus and how to get

 1750hrs.
 The return trip leaves Sines at 1005hrs, arriving in

-parts of the Algarve by local bus or train.
-There may be an extra
+Algarve by local bus or train.

 Arriving in Sines